 We stopped into The Grill impromptu, having been at an event nearby and through my good bar karma, promptly scored two chairs at the bar.
 It was delightful to see the original ceiling sculpture by Richard Lippold’s intact, and livened up a bit for the holidays with holly and berries at the center of the bar.
 Windows are still adorned with a fluttering waves of tiny beaded chains, and shiny woodwork still surrounds the dining room.
 Waitstaff in crisp white tuxedo jackets complete the scene.

-There’s a lovely narrative on the history of the space on the website by Mimi Sheraton which kind of says it all, so do give it a glance before you head over to enjoy your time there.
+There’s a lovely narrative on the website that talks about on the history of the space by Mimi Sheraton which kind of says it all, so do give it a glance before you head over to enjoy your time there.

 The Grill, 99 e 52nd St (betw Park/Madison)